thewoolleyman/boxbuilder/README.markdown

 the detailed warning at the top of this README.**

 'boxbuilder\_remote\_build\_ami' is run from any bash shell.
-It allows you to run 'boxbuilder\_build\_ami' on a remote box without logging in to it:
+It allows you to run 'boxbuilder\_build\_ami' on a remote box without logging in to it.
+You will be prompted to set required variables which you can export from your shell, or set in
+$HOME/.boxbuilder\_remote\_build\_amirc:

 * Download the Amazon EC2 API tools to your local filesystem
 * Automatically start an EC2 instance (called the 'builder instance') using your EC2 account and credentials (which you are required to obtain and specify)
 * Upload your credentials to the builder instance
 * Issue remote SSH commands to download and run 'boxbuilder\_remote\_build\_ami' on the builder instance (which then builds your AMI, see documentation for 'boxbuilder\_build\_ami')

+Note that the config file is $HOME/.boxbuilder\_remote\_build\_amirc, NOT
+$HOME/.boxbuilderrc (which is the config for the current box, not the remote AMI being built).

 ----